|Engineer||University of Toulouse/INP ENSIACET (2010-2013)|

 |Group Leader||'Multifunctional Catalytic Systems', MPI CEC (seit 2018)|

-Metal nanoparticles (monometallic, bimetallic) are synthesized through the in-situ decomposition of organometallic precursors under H2 in the SILP.
+Molecular modifiers commonly used in our group include small organic molecules, ionic liquids, and polymers.
+Metal nanoparticles (e.g. Mn, Fe, Co, Ni, Ru, Rh, and bimetallic) are synthesized through the decomposition of organometallic precursors directly in the MMS under mild conditions.
 This organometallic approach provides a fine control over the nanoparticles size, dispersion, and in the case of bimetallic nanoparticles, composition.
+In addition, this insures a close contact between the metal NPs and the molecular modifiers, leading to high NPs stability and strong synergistic effects.

 Besides purely chemical functions, we are also interested in the development of multifunctional catalysts combining chemical and physical functionalities (e.g. magnetic properties), with the idea to go towards switchable and adaptive catalytic systems.